 Each of these two categories has equal weight in their assessment.

-Organizations are assessed using a 5-point rating system:
+Organizations are assessed using a five-point rating system:

 Organizations are evaluated in the context of their request level, stated mandate, the scale of operations and the aesthetic, geographic and/or cultural environments in which they work.
 In addition, assessors evaluate how an organization’s activities address OAC’s priority groups.